Why Get Immunised?

 Immunisation is more than just creating antibodies to fight against future invaders.

 It ensures that your community is kept safe from deadly diseases.
-When more people get vaccinated, it weakens the viruses' power and the disease won't spread as much.
+When more people get vaccinated, it weakens the viruses' power, and the infection won't spread as much.

 This means that individuals who are more susceptible to getting infected, i.e., pregnancy, the unvaccinated and the young and the sick wouldn't be at risk in acquiring the illness.